tiagojsag/playbook/feedback-loops/Performance Review/performance_feedback.md

 When it comes to other teams like operations, BD, or other transversal profiles like user research, it may be done by a different role that has a broad picture of how that person is following their objectives. (tbd)

-For avoiding confusion inside this document, I’m calling that role the Feedback Manager.
+For avoiding confusion inside this document, I’m calling that role the Feedback Reviewer.

 ## How does this work?